 You will have received a Letter from the BCIA Registrar conveying to you the articling designation, assigned articling term and specifying your obligations to participate in both the Articling Program and the Continuing Professional Development Program of the Institute.
-It is the expectation of the Institute that you will complete all requirements of the Articling Program within three years.
+It is the expectation of the Institute that you will complete all requirements of the Articling Program within a maximum of three years (2 year term is assigned; 1 year if applicable).
 An extension fee will be applied to your annual fee if 3+ years is maintained as an articling registrant.

-The Articling Program is of major importance to the British Columbia Institute of Agrologists.
-Developing professionals who are responsible, personally independent, and maintain competency in their area of practice is critical to the function of the Institute and is expected by the wider community.
-The Articling Program was revised by the BCIA Council in February 2006 to reflect the Agrologist Act that came into force in May 2004 and now the new Professional Governance Act enacted in 2018.
+The Articling Program is of major importance to the Institute.
+Developing professionals who are responsible, personally independent, and maintain competency in their Practice Area(s) is critical to the function of the Institute and is expected by the wider community.
+The Articling Program was revised by the BCIA Board in February 2006 to reflect the Agrologist Act that came into force in May 2004 and now the new Professional Governance Act enacted in 2018.
 Since the Institute was established in 1947 a program has been in place to develop new professionals.